guesser/GuesserPlayerApp/README.md

 [guesser.io](http://guesser.io/)

 ## How to guess
 If you think you know the outcome of a certain event, you can predict it by choosing one of the two outcomes and deciding how much eth you want to stake with Metamask.
-If the event finishes and you were right, the Guesser smart contract will give you the % of the total eth played (proportional to the % of your outcome’s pool) that you get back.
+If the event finishes and you were right, the Guesser smart contract will give you the % of the total ether played (proportional to the % of your outcome’s pool) that you get back.

 ### Example: